Neurogami/rhesus/README.md

     Enter the number of the template to use:

 If you pass a complete template name then that is automatically used:

     $ rhesus gen  jimpanzee.midi

-Run `rhesus stuff` to have rhesus show a list of templates that match on `stuff`.
+Run `rhesus <whatever>` to have rhesus show a list of templates that match on `<whatever>`.

     $ rhesus midi
     1: jimpanzee.midi

+    Enter the number of the template to use (1 is the only choice), or q to quit:

+or

+    $ rhesus rama
+    1: gae.ramaze
+    2: ramaze.tuple
+    3: ramaze.base
-    Enter the number of the template to use:
+    Enter the number of the template to use (1 to 3), or q to quit:

 #### Template structure